afrank84/frankndok/docs/christianity/Sermons/LyingToTheHolySpirit_TheDangerOfSpiritualDeception.md

 Let’s bring this into our world—because Ananias isn’t just an ancient warning.
 It’s a mirror for the modern church.

-Here are six ways people today might lie to the Holy Spirit:
+Here are just some of the ways people today might lie to the Holy Spirit:

 **a) False Worship or Giving to Impress Others** Giving or serving just to be seen, not to glorify God.